hamk-uas/esp32c3-arduino-sensor-iot-skeleton/README.md

 3. Logging and sleep:
    - If `bootCount != 0` the sketch prints a CSV line with the nominal wake timestamp and the sensor value (e.g. `time,temperature_esp32`).
+   - The sketch calculates when setup() actually started running by working backwards from the current time using ESP32's `esp_timer_get_time()`.
+   - Sample time shift statistics (mean and RMS) are tracked across boots to monitor timing accuracy.
    - The sketch computes the next sampling slot aligned to midnight UTC, applies `adjustSleepSeconds` compensation, and then enters deep sleep until that exact microsecond-aligned wake time.

 ## Serial Monitor Output

 The device prints:
 - Boot count and wake timestamps
-- RTC and ESP32 time comparisons
+- RTC and ESP32 time comparisons (including microseconds for ESP32)
 - WiFi scan results (first boot only)
 - Connection status
+- Estimated setup start time and sample time shift statistics
 - Sleep duration and expected wake time

 Example output: